 — Living Marble (@living_marble) June 5, 2018

-Some Star Wars fans took to Twitter to express their frustrations with these fans’ hypocrisy when the Star Wars franchise is all about the triumph of good over evil.
+Some Star Wars fans took to Twitter to express their frustrations with these fans’ hypocrisy—especially glaring since the Star Wars franchise is all about the triumph of good over evil.
 And actor Olivia Munn made a similar point in a statement on her Instagram story, saying, “I think it’s interesting how her character Rose Tico in #TheLastJedi allowed us to see how widespread the First Order’s venom has become, reaching out to the farthest points of the galaxy.
 And now today, Kelly is showing us how poisonous people can corrode so many things right here on Earth.”

 Unfortunately, this isn’t the first time a sci-fi actor has taken a break from social media due to racist Internet trolls.
 In 2016, Ghostbusters’ Leslie Jones left Twitter because of a string of racist tweets condemning her participation in the all-female remake of the 1984 sci-fi flick.

 weird that the person they went after from Ghostbusters was Leslie Jones.

 weird that the person they went after from Star Wars was Kelly Marie Tran.